 Working with Raspberry Pi Hardware

-This example shows you basics of working with Raspberry Pi® Hardware.
+This example shows basics of how to work with Raspberry Pi™ Hardware.

 Most of the low-level interfaces of Raspberry Pi hardware are not plug-and-play.
 To use these low-level interfaces, you must have a sound understanding of basic electrical concepts.
 If you mis-wire a GPIO pin, for example, you risk losing a GPIO pin, and, in some cases, your Raspberry Pi hardware.